 “We never throw an idea away because you never know when someone else will need it.”

 – Art Fry, 3M scientist who helped develop the Post-it Note, in Leaders Eat Last by Simon Sinek

-Several weeks ago, I recorded the audio version of my book, A Widow’s Awakening, in my sunroom.
-It was an interesting experience, telling the entire tale into a microphone while Colin, the audio technician, sat a few feet away listening carefully to every word.
+A few years ago, I recorded the audio version of my book, A Widow’s Awakening, in my sunroom.
+It was a rather interesting experience, telling the entire tale into a microphone while Colin – the audio technician and a complete stranger – sat a few feet away listening carefully to every word.

 Thankfully, Colin had read the book before our recording session.
 This came in handy when I got to the rather embarrassing passage about what I shall call my “Jesus Thought.”
 Have a listen:

 Click here for AWA audio clip (1 min 30 sec)

 When I finished reading the paragraph out loud, I leaned back and looked over at Colin.